Acid Stained Concrete Floors

 What are concrete stained floors?
 A true acid-based stain which reacts chemically with the concrete surface to produce deep, rich color tones and attractive marbling effects.

-A reactive stain type concrete floor has a reaction that takes place between the stain and concrete, forming a permanent chemical bond.
+A reactive stain type concrete floor gets its distinctive look from a reaction that takes place between the stain and concrete, forming a permanent chemical bond.
 True reactive stains are available with either an acid base or salt base.

 Acid-based stained concrete floors have been around the longest.
-This type of concrete floors are the base line measurement by which all other stains are gauged.
-True acid-based stains are made up of inorganic metallic salts dissolved in an acid and water solution.
+This type of concrete floor is the baseline measurement by which all other stains are gauged.
+True, acid-based stains are made up of inorganic metallic salts dissolved in an acid and water solution.
 However, due to the chemical properties of the inorganic salts used, this really limits the color palette for acid stains.
 It is for this reason you normally don’t find more than about eight colors, and most are a palate of earth tones.
-A true reactive acid-based concrete stain is translucent, penetrates into the concrete surface, and leaves no film or coating behind.
+A true, reactive acid-based, concrete stain is translucent, penetrates into the concrete surface, and leaves no film or coating behind.

 Where can you create a concrete stained floor?